 Decoding Psychopaths: The Wisdom of Psychopaths Summary

-This chapter-wise summary of “The Wisdom of Psychopaths: What Saints, Spies, and Serial Killers Can Teach Us About Success” by Kevin Dutton brings valuable life lessons to apply in your life.
+This chapter-wise summary of “The Wisdom of Psychopaths” by Kevin Dutton brings valuable life lessons to apply in your life.

 The book reveals how some psychopathic traits, like fearlessness, decisiveness, and charisma, can be highly useful to help them succeed in various professions and aspects of life.

-Dutton introduces us to a “functional psychopath,” those who function normally and do not engage in criminal or harmful behavior despite their personality traits.
+Dutton introduces us to a “functional psychopath,” one who functions normally and does not engage in criminal or harmful behavior despite their personality traits.

 These are the ones we can learn from.